 How good does it feel to know that there is no such thing as failure?
 You cannot fail at a job application, a relationship, a presentation, launching a business, going freelance.

-If you do not achieve the result you wanted, the situation in hand gives you feedback on how to do it differently next time.
+If you do not achieve a result you wanted, this result is still valuable as gives you feedback on how to do it differently next time.

 Action: Read the Spark Blog post: How to Beat the Fear of Failure

-Complaining once (or twice) about something can lighten the load a little but if you keep it up, you will maintain a negative mindset.
+Complaining once (or twice) about something can lighten the load but if you keep it up, you will feed a negative mindset.
 Complaining will not change your circumstances, it will only perpetuate it.

 Action: Practice your awareness on what you say to others.
-If you can hear your complaining, they likely can too.
+If you can hear yourself complaining too much, they likely can too.

-To create a more positive mindset, question any negative self talk or self storytelling.
-Create a list of three to five questions to challenge negative thoughts.
+To create a more positive mindset, question your negative self talk or self-storytelling.

 Action: Ask yourself questions such as: